 Ask an expert:

-Still have questions?
+Still, have questions regarding rubber mulch vs. wood mulch vs. artificial turf?
 Our swing set experts can help you decide which surface is right for your backyard playset.
 Call us at 1-888-210-5840 or use our contact form to send us your questions online: https://www.horizonstructures.com/contact-us